steshinoki/search_words_NBER/README.md

 The results are saved in a pickle file specified by the `--filepath` argument.
 The file contains a dictionary where keys are the words and values are lists of paper numbers where the words were found.

+## Known Limitations

+- The code ignores any PDF pages that have characters not recognized during text extraction.
+This may result in incomplete search results for some papers.

 ## License

 This project is licensed under the MIT License.